seanrioux/user-story-examples/rideshare.md

 ## View my arrival time

 Story
-{: .ml-0 .label .label-green }
+{: .ml-0 .mb-0 .label .label-green }

-_As a commuter, I want to view my time of arrival, so that I can ensure I'll be on time_ {: .fs-4 }
+As a commuter, I want to view my time of arrival, so that I can ensure I'll be on time {: .fs-4 }

 ```